AlbertoJ0/multizone-fpga/README.md

 $ make -f Makefile.x300arty100devkit mcs
 ```

-*Note: if the first build ends prematurely after resolving Scala dependencies, just reenter the command a second time.*
+*Note: the first run of the build may end prematurely if scala dependencies are not up-to-date.
+Just reenter the make command above until all scala requirements are met.*

 These will place the bitstream file `X300ArtyDevKitFPGAChip.mcs` under `builds/x300artyXXXdevkit/obj`.